Learn about free on-demand learning

 Ibandronate is a bisphosphonate prescribed to prevent or treat osteoporosis in women after menopause.
 Bone is a living tissue constantly being remodeled.
 Bisphosphonates specifically act on bone cells (osteoclasts) to inhibit bone resorption and turnover activity and reduce progressive bone loss and risk for fracture.

 Note: If a dose is missed, reschedule injection administration as soon as possible.
-Schedule subsequent injections every 3 months from the date of last injection
+Schedule subsequent injections every three months from the date of last injection.

 Updated January 2017 - ARHP Practice Committee